• Skip to primary navigation

 Also make sure to rub the butter underneath the skin and onto the breast meat.
 This will help give the meat as well as the skin this amazing flavor.

-Since this turkey is cooked / smoked at a low temperature, the cavity needs to be empty to allow that hot air to circulate through the bird.
-If it's stuffed with dressing/stuffing, this will make the bird cook slower.
+Tip: Don't stuff the turkey.
+Since this turkey is cooked / smoked at a low temperature, the cavity needs to be empty to allow that hot air to circulate through the turkey.
+If it's stuffed with dressing/stuffing, this will make the turkey cook slower.

 Smoking the turkey